 As defined in the Appendix, the SAIM resident advisor (RA) is the primary individual who monitors the SAIM resident's progress during residency training.
 A SAIM RA must be an ACVIM in the specialty of SAIM.
-Additionally, a SAIM RA must have been Board-certified for at least 2 years and must have at least 1 year of experience training residents, although the requirement for 1 year of experience training residents will be waived for the first 3 years of a new RTP.
+Additionally, a SAIM RA must have been Board-certified for at least 2 years and must have at least 1 year of experience training residents, although the requirement for 1 year of experience training residents of a new RTP.
 Each SAIM RA may not advise more than 2 residents at any one time.
 A SAIM RA must also be actively involved as an SD and be substantially involved in the clinical supervision of assigned residents.